flix/flix/doc/Dependencies.md

-# Libraries #
+# Dependencies #

-The purpose of this file is document the dependecies of Flix and their license.
+Flix depends on the following libraries:

 | Library                                              | License                     |
 | ---------------------------------------------------- | --------------------------- |